betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

- # Issue Tracking Software
+# An Introduction to Issue Tracking Software

+Understanding what is issue tracking, how issue tracking tools help in software development life cycle and what myriad capabilities are now bring offered by popular issue tracking systems - are important topics to be considered by teams focussing on software development with increased sustainability and productivity in mind.

 Issue tracking software is used to make it easier for software developers to manage, record, track, resolve and be able to search on past issues, software bugs, or other problems.
 Issue Tracking software is especially useful in eliminating duplicate efforts.

-The Issue Tracking software that is used most frequently by software developers are listed but many other Issue Tracking Software
-Tools are available such as for HELP desks and are more customer focused to deal with business practices and ITIL standards.

 Software developers who collaborate and work in a community environment want simple but effective tools that are intuitive and easy to use.
-At the same time, they want the tool to be robust and have options that are straight forward to understand and are benefical to all the users of the tools.
+At the same time, they want the tools to be robust and have options that are straightforward to understand and are benefical to all team members.

 As a community, we are talking to scientific software developers to find out which tools they use that are the most effective for the way they work.
-Some developers collaborate across the country and on different time zones and have to work rapidly to meet hard deadlines.
+Some developers collaborate across countries and on different time zones and have to work rapidly to meet hard deadlines.

-## Examples of Issue Tracking Software
-The following is a short list of Issue Tracking Software that is used or recommended by scientific software developers in the High Performance Computing and Exascale Community.

-There are many Issue Tracking Software systems that are used for a variety of purposes such as HELPDESKs and businesses who need ITIL standards.
 This article will focus on Scientific Software Issue tracking tools for a community of people  who collaborate across distances and disciplines (computer scientists, engineers, physicists, software developers, etc.)

 Issue tracking tools are chosen for a variety of reasons:
 1. Be accessible anywhere, from any system, i.e web based